weikailin/cs6222-fa23/4-auth.md

 Note that the definition is a public-key version of MAC.
 Also, since the verification uses only public key, $A$ can perform verification without oracle queries.
+Hence, it is clear that DS implies MAC, and then it implies OWF.

 Lamport’s Signature Scheme
 -------------------------